pryley/site-reviews/tests/pest/README.md

     make test:integration
     make test:thirdparty    # the integrations
-    make test:import        # the CSV import (runs last: it defines WP_IMPORTING) make coverage           # the PLUGIN, gated at 80% (restarts wp-env with Xdebug)
+    make test:import        # the CSV import (runs last: it defines WP_IMPORTING) make test:multisite     # the multisite suite, in its own wp-env instance (see Coverage) make test:woocommerce   # the WooCommerce suite, in its own wp-env instance (see Coverage) make test:all           # the four suites, then multisite, then WooCommerce make coverage           # the PLUGIN, gated at 80% (restarts wp-env with Xdebug)

 Pest needs `--test-directory=tests/pest` (it is where it looks for `Pest.php`);